eastmaels/steemblog.github.io/_posts/account/yellowbird/2019-03-19_39fc7t-or-wife-s-drawing-practice.md

 - - -

-This page is synchronized from the post: [远方 | Wife's Drawing Practice](https://steemit.com/@yellowbird/39fc7t-or-wife-s-drawing-practice)
+This page is synchronized from the post: [远方 | Wife''s Drawing Practice](https://steemit.com/@yellowbird/39fc7t-or-wife-s-drawing-practice)